cran-task-views/CompositionalData/CompositionalData.md

 -   `r pkg("coda4microbiome")`: tools for microbiome data analysis while accounting for its compositional nature.
 Includes penalized regression methods for variable selection in cross-sectional and longitudinal studies with binary or continuous outcomes.

 -   `r pkg("codacore")`: identification of sparse log-ratios of a composition acting as predictor in regression problems.
-Scale-invariant log-ratios are derived optimized to account for association with the response variable.
+Scale invariant log-ratios are derived which are optimized to account for association with the response variable.

 -   `r pkg("lnmCluster")`: logistic normal-multinomial clustering for microbiome compositional data, including extensions for factor analysis, bi-clustering, and sparse covariance estimation.

--   `r pkg("MicrobiomeStat")`: robust methods for analysing microbiome compositional data, addressing zero-inflation, phylogenetic structure, and compositional effects.
+-   `r pkg("MicrobiomeStat")`: robust methods for analysing microbiome compositional data, addressing zero inflation, phylogenetic structure, and compositional effects.
 Applicable to other high-dimensional compositional data sets from sequencing experiments.

 -   `r pkg("QFASA")`: quantitative fatty acid signature analysis to estimate predator diets, leveraging fatty acid diversity, biosynthesis limitations, and digestion properties